 The policy should clearly state that everyone has the rights to be respected and be equally treated.
 It should also point out that sexual harassment is discriminatory and unlawful.
-Sexual harassment may lead to disciplinary or other appropriate actions of the sports organisation, and may also entail civil liability and even criminal consequences.
-Once an act of sexual harassment occurred, any person of the sports organisation has a right to lodge a complaint.
-The determination of the organisation to eliminate and prevent sexual harassment should be clearly conveyed.
-Sexual harassment is not tolerated in the organisation.
+Sexual harassment may lead to disciplinary or other appropriate actions of the agency, and may also entail civil liability and even criminal consequences.
+Once an act of sexual harassment occurred, any person of the social service agency has a right to lodge a complaint.
+The determination of the agency to eliminate and prevent sexual harassment should be clearly conveyed.
+Sexual harassment is not tolerated in the agency.

-2. Objectives and Responsibilities of the Organisation
+2. Objectives and Responsibilities of the Agency

-The objectives of sexual harassment policy should be listed so that all parties in the organisation will have a clear understanding of the objectives.
+The objectives of the anti-sexual harassment policy should be listed so that all parties in the agency will have a clear understanding of the objectives.
 The objectives also set a direction for future development of specific measures.

-The objectives of sexual harassment policy and the liability of organisation include but not limited to:
+The objectives of the anti-sexual harassment policy and the liability of agency include but not limited to:

-• ensuring all relevant persons of the organisation, including members of the management, employees and coaches (including persons seeking to be employed by the organisation), members (including prospective members), and other persons who provide service to the organisation (including volunteers, interns, contract workers / contract service providers or agents) are able to work, receive training, participate in sports activities or provide / have access to services in a safe and environment free of sexual harassment;
+• ensuring all relevant persons of the agency, including members of the management, employees (including persons seeking to be employed by the agency), other persons who provide service to the agency (including volunteers, interns, contract workers / contract service providers or agents), members (including prospective members) and other service users are able to work, participate in activities or provide / have access to services in a safe and environment free of sexual harassment;

-- communicating, through effective means, the sexual harassment policy \square and the channels to lodge complaints to all relevant persons of the organisation; providing appropriate training for members of the management, \square employees, coaches, athletes and members, in order to raise their awareness on sexual harassment and to nurture the right and proper value of respecting others; setting up effective channels for lodging complaints, which should be • sensitive to the feelings and needs of complainants, in order to make the complaint handling mechanism more user-friendly; handling complaints on the principles of fairness, impartiality and \square confidentiality, and in a serious and discreet manner; and ensuring that nobody will be punished because of lodging a complaint \square in good faith.
-3. Obligation and Responsibility of the Organisation and All Members - The policy should clearly state that all relevant persons of the organisation (including the organisation management, employees, coaches, athletes, interns and volunteers) have the obligation and responsibility to prevent and eliminate sexual harassment, including respecting the will and feelings of others, refusing to condone any sexual harassment behaviour, and supporting others to take reasonable steps to stop sexual harassment.
+• communicating, through effective means, the anti-sexual harassment policy and the channels to lodge complaints to all relevant persons of the agency;

+- providing appropriate training for members of the management, employees, frontline workers, members and volunteers, in order to raise their awareness on sexual harassment and to nurture the right and proper value of respecting others; - setting up effective channels for lodging complaints, which should be sensitive to the feelings and needs of complainants, in order to make the complaint handling mechanism more user-friendly; - handling complaints on the principles of fairness, impartiality and confidentiality, and in a serious and discreet manner; and - ensuring that nobody will be punished because of lodging a complaint in good faith.

+3. Obligation and Responsibility of the Agency and All Members

-• The policy should clearly state that any relevant person of the organisation can lodge a complaint with the panel / person-in-charge of handling sexual harassment complaints if he / she witnessed any other relevant person of the organisation committed any sexual harassment act or being sexually harassed.
-Both the complainant and the witness(es) are protected under the SDO (please refer to item 7 of the Framework).
+- The policy should clearly state that all relevant persons of the agency (including the agency management, employees, members, interns and volunteers) have the obligation and responsibility to prevent and eliminate sexual harassment, including respecting the will and feelings of others, refusing to condone any sexual harassment behaviour, and supporting others to take reasonable steps to stop sexual harassment. - The policy should clearly state that any relevant person of the agency can lodge a complaint with the panel / person-in-charge of handling sexual harassment complaints if he / she was sexually harassed or witnessed any other relevant person of the agency committed any sexual harassment act.
+Both the complainant and the witness(es) are protected under the Sex Discrimination Ordinance (SDO) (please refer to item 7 of the Framework).